jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 Python supports a rich diversity in both.
 Additionally,
-while the characteristics of the call site are evident to the compiler, it is not able to predict the signature of the function it will call: in general the called object is the result of an arbitrary expression, and perhaps does not yield a ``function`` object at all, but something else with a ``__call__`` method
+while the characteristics of the call site are evident to the compiler, it is not able to predict the type of object it will call: in general the called object is the result of an arbitrary expression, and perhaps does not yield a ``function`` object, but something else with a ``__call__`` method, unknown until run-time.
-(and we may not know that until run-time).
+This is a distinction we could manage with a guarded method handle, calling ``functionCall`` or ``generalCall`` as appropriate.

-The most the compiler can do is to describe the call site in terms of the positional and keyword arguments, and the starred array and dictionary arguments.
+Because of this richness,

-Because of this, Python has to be prepared to work hard during a call, matching actual arguments to parameters in the signature, and positioning these in the frame, where the particular called object expects them to be.
+Python has to be prepared to work hard during a call, matching actual arguments to parameters in the signature, and positioning these in the frame, where the particular called object expects them to be.